bradleeharr/WifiLocalization/README.md

 From then, the estimated distance will be continuously calculated and relayed over the serial connection.

+# Usage

+1. Replace your WiFi credentials in the `ssid` and `password` credentials to those of a WiFi hotspot.

+2. Build the code using the Arduino editor and place it onto a device.

+    * This project was built for ESP 32.
+Instructions for loading code can be found [here](https://randomnerdtutorials.com/getting-started-with-esp32/)

+4. In your editor on a laptop or device connect a serial connection (in Arduino IDE, PuTTY, etc.) to the ESP32

+5. Follow the instructions to make measurements

 # Example Calibration Curve

 <p align="center"><img src="https://github.com/bradleeharr/Wifi-RSSI-Localization/assets/56418392/1f3f3bc3-36aa-49be-9e50-a50c54f34a5f" style="width:400px"> </p>